Jean Michel A. Sarr

 As a Research Engineer, I specialize in designing systems that eliminate bottlenecks in LLM development.
 My work spans two complementary domains: infrastructure engineering and synthetic data research.

-On the research side, my expertise is synthetic data for post-training—specifically, how it scales to arbitrary domains when rigorous evaluation infrastructure enables tight iteration loops.
-As a core contributor to Gemini’s multilingual capabilities, I architected the end-to-end synthetic data pipeline that scaled instruction-following across 25 languages.
-The quality came from making experiments cheap enough to run 50+ fine-tuning iterations, letting systematic hypothesis testing surface the right interventions rather than relying on manual curation.
-I cover generation for Supervised Fine-Tuning (SFT) and preference learning, with deep knowledge of synthetic alignment methods (including RLHF/RLAIF limitations and alternatives) synthesized in my research series.
+On the research side, my expertise is synthetic data for post-training, specifically how it scales to new domains when rigorous evaluation infrastructure enables tight iteration loops.
+I cover generation for Supervised Fine-Tuning (SFT) and preference learning, with deep knowledge of synthetic alignment methods, including RLHF/RLAIF limitations and alternatives, synthesized in my research series.

 This dual expertise is grounded in my PhD research at Sorbonne University, where I developed methods using synthetic data to predict model behavior under distribution shift—principles I now apply to designing robust, production-scale systems that unblock researchers at frontier labs.